473105/Pb-and-J-Relay/README.md

 - Harvest selected Plex libraries.
 - Harvest selected Jellyfin libraries.
+- Pair Jellyfin local users to Plex local users to transfer their watch history.
 - Compare archives manually.
 - Resolve conflicts one by one.
 - Exclude specific match groups.
-- Build a migration plan only from selected rows.
+- Build a migration plan from selected rows.
 - Apply metadata to a small test set before a larger migration.
 - Re-run only targeted comparisons or migrations.